 Newburyport has many public and private conservation and recreation lands.
 Property described in this inventory falls along a continuum, from land protected by rigorous legal means; to land that could be developed, although not readily; to land that has no protection but is of interest for conservation or recreation purposes.
-The degree of protection is noted on the matrix at the end of this section.
+The degree of protection is noted in Appendix 1 Matrix of Open Space and Recreational Lands.